 Frequently Asked Questions

-Certain types of bills of sale need to be notarized.
+Does a bill of sale need to be notarized?

-What’s the difference between a sales agreement and a bill of sale?
+What’s the difference between a bill of sale and an invoice?

-Is a bill of sale the same as a title?
+Is a bill of sale the same as a receipt?